ThibaultJanBeyer/cheatsheets/theory/identifying-security-vulnerabilities.md

 - Repudiation: i.e. logging mechanisms for requests
 - Info Leak: i.e. encryption as for tampering
 - Denial of Service: i.e. requires further testing to ensure data is available and load balancer could be used
-- Elevation of Privilege: i.e. login to get token, tamper resistent token mechanisms
+- Elevation of Privilege: i.e. login to get token, tamper resistant token mechanisms

 In this example, based on stride we know that we need encryption, authorization, logging, code reviews.